phronmophobic/clj-cef/README.md

 ### Why not java-cef?

 * java-cef wraps cef which wraps the Chromium library.
 The c api provided by cef is fairly clojure friendly (thanks to JNA).
-* The java wrapper doesn't make accessing cef from clojure any easier.
+* the java wrapper doesn't make accessing cef from clojure any easier.
 * java-cef is hard to build, https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding
 * java-cef enforces a rigid application structure, https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage#markdown-header-mac-os-x
 * java-cef is not repl friendly